blackmagic-debug/black-magic-org/usage/stm32cubeide.md

 [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) is an Eclipse-based IDE supplied with STM32 microcontrollers by STMicro.

-BlackMagicProbe support for it is now built-in at the time of writing these lines (v1.16.0).
+Black Magic Probe support for it is now built-in at the time of writing these lines (v1.16.0).

 ## Debug configuration